mjncardenas/Pandas-Project/README.md

 3)	For emergencies, we have each other’s cell phone numbers.
 We will call or text one another if we need to contact one another right awat

 Presentation
-Topic: Can we predict which airlines will be most likely delayed?
+Topic: Can we predict which airports will be most likely delayed and what days/times are they most delayed?

 1)	What does your group hope to achieve?
 •	We would like to predict delays time for flights
-•	We are planning to use the datasets to identify which airlines have the most delays.
+•   We are planning to use the datasets to identify which airports have the most delays.
 •   We also would like to identify what days and months have the most delays.
+•   We would like to identify which day of the week are airports the busiest
-•	We would also like to predict delays based on several features
+•   We would like to identify if delays occur more in the west coast of the US or east coast of the US.

 2) Why did you select this topic?
 •	We like to travel and improve our travel experience